Accessibility statement

 Planned actions

-We plan to address our deficiencies during 2025.
+We plan to address our deficiencies during 2025 and 2026.

 Improvements implemented since January 1, 2025

-- Most images now have alt text.
+- The majority of images have been given alt text.

-- Videos now include play/pause buttons.
+- Videos on the website now include a play/pause button.

-This statement was last updated on June 28, 2025.
+This statement was last updated on December 2, 2025.